 It influences two important oral health conditions.

-1. Malocclusion (developmental aspect): Babies who breastfeed exert a greater facial muscle activity while sucking the milk compared to bottle-fed babies.
-This squeezing movement of the baby's lip and tongue promotes the development of the face and the jaw bones.
+1. Malocclusion: Babies who breastfeed exert a greater facial muscle activity while sucking the milk compared to bottle-fed babies.
+This squeezing movement of the baby's lip and tongue promotes the development of the face and the jawbones.
 On the other hand, bottle-fed babies do not exert such movements and draw the milk passively.

-Also, breastfeeding creates the emotional bonding between the mother and the baby and understanding of your baby's body clock in a glance.
-You certainly do not want to miss that as well.
+Also, breastfeeding creates the emotional bonding between the mother and the baby and understanding of your baby's body clock at a glance.

-2. Tooth decay (nutritional aspect): It is also scientifically proven that breastfeeding protects against tooth decay in children with the reason being the ingredients of the breast milk.
+2. Tooth Decay: It is also scientifically proven that breastfeeding protects against tooth decay in children, the reason being the ingredients of breast milk.
 Lactose is the main sugar component in breast milk, which does not get broken down easily by the decay-causing bacteria in the mouth.
-Whereas the infant formulas have the sugar sucrose which is loved by those bacteria and easily attacks the tooth to produce decay.
+Whereas the infant formulas have the sugar sucrose, which is loved by those bacteria and easily attacks the tooth to produce decay.

-WHO recommends exclusive breastfeeding for the first six months and continued for 12 to 24 months combined with solid foods as long as the mother and baby desires.
+WHO recommends only exclusive breastfeeding for the first six months for the baby and continued for 12 to 24 months combined with solid foods as long as the mother and baby desire.

-What Advice Is Given by Dental Practitioners to the Breastfeeding Mums?
+What Advice Is Given by Dental Practitioners to Breastfeeding Mums?